 - Defender in the USA: Around the early 1990s when Land Rover Defenders finally began coming across the pond, modifications had to be made in order for the trucks to be street legal per the USDOT.
-This led to what is called the relatively rare Defender NAS (North American Series).
+This led to what is called the relatively rare Defender NAS (North American Specification).

 - Military Mobile: As mentioned, it is not just Great Britain’s military that has relied on Defenders over the years.
 Countries such as Australia and Germany have incorporated fleets into their regiments.
 Military Defenders are equipped with special TD5 engines designed to be resistant to the electromagnetic pulse created by nuclear weapons.

 - Bond, James Bond: Various Land Rovers have shown up in James Bond movies over the years, with an especially relevant role for the Defender in Daniel Craig’s recent version Spectre.